mattraibert/mattraibert.com/resume/resume.md

 Senior Agile Developer and Developer Coach
 March 2007-Present

-At Cyrus I've developed software using a range of practices, technologies and design techniques.
+At Cyrus I have written software for clients using Extreme Programming practices and a range of technologies.
 I've coached new team members at all experience levels helping them get up to speed extremely quickly.
-I regularly facilitate retrospective meetings using a range of analytic techniques to remove obstacles and solve problems.
+I regularly facilitate retrospective meetings using a toolkit of analytic techniques to remove obstacles and solve problems.

+New York Times Infrastructure
+Senior Developer and Coach with Cyrus
+May 2013-present

-One the New York Times Infrastructure team I am developing an intranet web app that provides an intuitive 'Application' abstraction for organizing raw cloud computing resources.
-It manages cloud resources from AWS as well as from internal VMWare clusters.
-The app uses rails, mysql, sidekiq and fog.io with tests written in rspec.
+Developed a web app that provides an intuitive abstraction for managing raw cloud computing resources.
+Users can manage resources from AWS as well as from internal VMWare clusters.
+The app uses rails, mysql, sidekiq and fog.io with tests written in rspec and mocha.

+Bazaarvoice
+Senior Developer with Cyrus
+Oct 2012-May 2013

-On the Bazaarvoice team I worked on a business to business sales portal that helped brand representatives purchase and configure BV products.
-The app is a Java based web app using spring mvc, gwt and dropwizard with tests written in selenium, junit and mockito.
+Developed software for a business to business sales portal where brand representatives purchase and configure BV products.
+The app is a java based web app using spring mvc, gwt and dropwizard with tests written in selenium, junit and mockito.

+Boston Capital UI
+Team Lead Developer with Cyrus
+July-Sept 2012

+Tested and updated front-end code (originally developed for ie6) to work with the latest browsers (ie10, firefox, chrome).
+Converted legacy prototype code to jquery; test driven with jasmine.

+TelVue
+Team Lead Developer with Cyrus
+Nov 2011-March 2012

-On the Telvue team I led a team of developers working on a rails app.
-The app provides a way for public access channels to collect, schedule and distribute content submissions through a simple web interface.
+Led a team of developers working on an app that allows public access channels to collect, schedule and distribute video content through a simple web interface.
 Content creators could log in and upload their videos for channel admins to approve and schedule.
 Behind the scenes the app would validate and transcode the content into an appropriate format and then stream it directly to the local cable tv providers.

+Cyrus Skunkworks
+Software Product Researcher and Developer
+April 2011-Nov 2011

+Worked with a small internal team investigating product development.
+We conducted market research and developed rapid prototypes of several applications.

+Boston Capital
+Software Developer and Coach with Cyrus
+March-Dec 2007, April 2009-April 2011

-On the Boston Capital team I worked on an asset management web app.
-This is a large application responsible for complicated data entry with validation, document management, performance metric reporting, and tax calculations.
+On the Boston Capital team I worked on a sophisticated asset management web app.
+This application allows for complex data entry with validation, document management, asset performance reporting, and tax credit calculations.
 It is developed in java and groovy using webwork, picocontainer, hibernate and sql server with tests written in selenium, junit, jbehave, mockito and spock.
-I collaborated on building this on-site XP development team from the ground up.
+I helped build this on-site XP development team from the ground up.

+Lehman Brothers
+Junior Developer with Cyrus
+1 day in June 2008

+Spent this single day moving code from rcs to svn.
+The project was abruptly cancelled as their position in the housing market began to collapse.
+It was an exciting day.

+Kaplan
+Junior Developer and Coach with Cyrus
+Dec 2007-April 2009

-On the Kaplan team I (1) Developed software using Java, Spring/MVC/AOP, Hibernate and EJB2.
-(2) Coached an existing development team toward Extreme Programming.
+Developed a system for managing and optimizing student book shipments, a tool for student class registration and a revenue recognition tool.
+These were developed using java, spring/mvc/aop, hibernate and ejb2.
+I also coached an existing development team toward Extreme Programming.

 Boston Dynamics
 Junior Programmer
 Summer 2006

-On the DI-Guy product team I (1) Implemented user interface elements in C++ using the Qt UI framework.
-(2) Fixed software bugs in response to end user and internal bug reports.
-(3) Added i18n support to the DI-Guy application in order to create a Japanese version of the product.
+Implemented user interface elements in c++ using Qt.
+Fixed bugs.

 Cryptography Group at Columbia U
 Student Researcher
 January 2005-August 2005

-Assisted with cryptography research by writing a test implementation of an intrusion resilient signature scheme.
-Studied the IPSec cryptographic standard.

 Postcrypt Art Gallery
 Director
 September 2005-December 2006

-As director of this student art gallery I coordinated logistics, promotion, art curation and art show design for about 10 gallery openings per year.
+As director of this student art gallery I coordinated logistics, publicity, art curation and show design for about 10 gallery openings per year.

 Education
 Columbia University - New York City
-B.Sc. in Computer Science
+B.Sc. in Computer Science 2007
-Graduated Spring 2007

-Technical
+Technical Keywords

 ruby
 haskell
 javascript
 java
 c++
 html
 css
 rspec
 minitest
 mocha
 jasmine
 junit
 mockito
 mysql
 sql server
 postgres
 rails
 sinatra
 snap
 jquery
 d3
 spring/spring mvc
 hibernate
 git
 svn
 cvs
 linux
 bsd
 windows
 macosx

 Matt J Raibert — mattraibert@gmail.com — (917) - 328-0228